 Before completing the following form, please consider the following steps (both of which are consistent with “self-management”):

-If, after consultation with the Assistant Executive Director, a concern is not resolved to the satisfaction of the parties, any party may appeal the outcome to the Executive Director, by submitting a summary (500 words maximum) of the situation and the requested actions.
-Similarly, the decision of the Executive Director may be appealed to the President (also using a 500 word summary), and again to the Executive Committee of the Board (also using a 500 word summary).
-Starting with an appeal to the Executive Director, the appeal must occur within 30 days after the previous decision is communicated, unless there are extenuating circumstances.
+If, after consultation with the Assistant Executive Director, a concern is not resolved to the satisfaction of the parties, any party may appeal the outcome to the Executive Director, within 30 days, by submitting a summary (500 words maximum) of the situation and the requested actions.
+Similarly, the decision of the Executive Director may be appealed to the President (also using a 500-word summary), and again to the Executive Committee of the Board (also using a 500 word summary).

 The Executive Committee is the final arbiter of how to respond to concerns, unless at its own discretion it consults with the full Board of Directors.